topikettunen/vst/README.md

 ### Contribute

-Since this is mainly collection of my learning efforst in this field, if you happen to see something that could be done better and/or differently, feel free to drop a PR or open a issue about it.
+Since this is mainly collection of my learning efforts in this field, if you happen to see something that could be done better and/or differently, feel free to drop a PR or open a issue about it.